microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 ### Use Azure Event Hub to ingest events and Azure Stream Analytics to process them

 [Azure Stream Analytics][stream-analytics] is a real-time stream processing service.
-It can capture incoming streams of data from many sources, combine them, and arrange for these streams to be processed and send the results to be sent to one or more destinations.
+It can capture incoming streams of data from many sources, combine them, and arrange for these streams to be processed and send the results to one or more destinations.

 **Pros:**

 - **Ease of Use:** Stream Analytics uses a declarative model for specifying the input and output streams, and the transformations to be performed by the processing.
 It can gather data directly from Event Hub as well as sources such as Blob storage, and it can emit data to Event Hub, Blob storage, Table storage, and Azure SQL Database.

-- **Scalability:** As with Event Hub, Stream Analytics is designed to be highly scalable, capable of supporting event handling throughput of up to 1GB/second.
+- **Scalability:** As with Event Hub, Stream Analytics is designed to be highly scalable, capable of supporting event handling throughput of up to 50Mb/second.
 Stream Analytics will automatically scale based on the event ingestion rate, complexity of processing, and expected latencies.

 - **Reliability:**  The Stream Analytics service is built to persist state and cache output efficiently.
 These features provide fast recovery from processing node failures, quickly reprocessing lost state.